Ataxia is a neurological disorder that affects the ability to coordinate muscle movements. It can cause problems with balance, speech, and vision.

 And there’s also recessive ataxia seen in just one instance – caused by two copies being present on an individual’s DNA strand which leads him/her to become affected with this condition if he or she has anything like it coming down through their lineage.

 These types of ataxia are a type of genetic disease that can be passed on from parent to child.
-Dominantly inherited, they only require one copy of the defective gene for carrier status and usually do not show any symptoms while recessively carrying two copies results in severe symptoms such slurred speech or movement due to a lack of coordination skills.
+Dominantly inherited, they only require one copy of the defective gene for carrier status and usually do not show any symptoms while recessively carrying two copies results in severe symptoms such as slurred speech or erratic movement due to a lack of coordination skills.